Grove

 Have a security question we haven’t answered?

 Email our security team directly.
-We respond within one business day, and we’re happy to walk through our SOC 2 Type II report, fill out vendor questionnaires, or jump on a call with your IT or compliance lead.
+We respond within one business day, and we’re happy to walk through our controls, fill out vendor questionnaires, or jump on a call with your IT or compliance lead.